theodorsm/XFFscript/README.md

                                                                   | $$
                                                                   | $$
                                                                    \$$
-This repo contains a Python script to enumerate IP addresses in http X-Forwarded-For field.
+This repo contains a Python script to enumerate IP addresses in HTTP X-Forwarded-For field.
 Can be used to find IP's to bypass 403 restrictions.
-This script is inspired by and is an updated version of https://github.com/omespino/enumXFF
+This script is inspired by, and is an updated version of: https://github.com/omespino/enumXFF

 ## DISCLAIMER
 Use at your own risk.
 Usage might be illegal in certain circumstances.